 One-page guide for care managers on techniques to address the needs of patients with serious illness and their caregivers.
 Center to Advance Palliative Care, 2017.

 Specific phrases care managers can use to elicit information from patients or members about thier quality of life.
 Center to Advance Palliative Care, 2017.

 Recommended assessment questions to typify pain and inform pain management for patients with serious illness.

 Self-reported caregiver assessment.

 Brief (4-question) screening tool for anxiety and depression.

 Assesses for nine symptoms experienced by patients with serious illness and quantifies their severity.
 Alberta Health Services.

 Assessment tool for symptom burden and impact on quality of life.
 National Comprehensive Cancer Network (NCCN), 2016.

 Suggested CAPC courses and tools for care managers.
 Center to Advance Palliative Care, 2018.

-Find recommended CAPC courses and tools based on your specialty, discipline, or area of interest.
-CAPC courses provide free continuing education credits for all staff at member organizations, and ABIM MOC points for physicians.
+Find CAPC-curated courses and tools based on your practice area, discipline, or area of interest.
+CAPC courses provide free continuing education credits for all staff at member organizations, and ABIM MOC credits for physicians.